asurak/algoliasearch-client-readme-generator/include/templates/README.md

 <%= snippet("security_add_user_key") %>

+## Update API keys

 <% if !cmd? -%>
-Update the permissions of an existing key:
+To update the permissions of an existing key:
 <%= snippet("security_update_user_key") %>
 <% end -%>
-Get the permissions of a given key:
+To get the permissions of a given key:
 <%= snippet("security_get_user_key") %>

+## Delete API keys

-Delete an existing key:
+To delete an existing key:
 <%= snippet("security_delete_key") %>

 <% if !cmd? && !objc? && !swift? && !android? %>

+## Secured API keys (frontend)

-You may have a single index containing per user data.
-In that case, all records should be tagged with their associated user_id in order to add a `tagFilters=user_42` filter at query time to retrieve only what a user has access to.
+You may have a single index containing **per user** data.
+In that case, all records should be tagged with their associated `user_id` in order to add a `tagFilters=user_42` filter at query time to retrieve only what a user has access to.
 If you're using the [JavaScript client](http://github.com/algolia/algoliasearch-client-js), it will result in a security breach since the user is able to modify the `tagFilters` you've set by modifying the code from the browser.
 To keep using the JavaScript client (recommended for optimal latency) and target secured records, you can generate a secured API key from your backend:

 <%= snippet("generate_secured_api_key") if !objc? && !swift? && !android? %>